OpenConextApps/OpenConextApps-Canvas-lms/README.md

 ## Improvements/todo

+* Connect to SURFconext
+* Use Passenger
+* Use SSL certificate
+* Install on real vm
 * Install under a different user (currently root)
-* Do we really need the coffeescript recipe?
 * Whole word grep in user and db exists functions
+* Make the environment a variable in attributes
+* Security.yml encryption_key is overwritten (only test??), do we need to create security.yml?
+* Config files needed?
+    * delayed-jobs
+    * file-store
+    * ext_migration
 * Can execute resource be used instead of bash in db.rb
-* Make the environment a variable in attributes
-* Maybe add a not_if to fill database intial_setup of db
-* Security possibility to randomize encryption_key
-* Security.yml encryption_key is overwritten (only test??)
+* Do we really need the coffeescript recipe?
 * Add more CPUs to Vagrant
-* Config: delayed-jobs, file-store, ext_migration
+* Beat Sander with fußball

 ## Reference